A harrowing collection of works by one of Germany’s most acclaimed female artists…

 Kollwitz also suffered for her art.
 As early as 1897 she was denied a gold medal at the Berlin Salon by the autocratic Kaiser Wilhelm due to her ‘subversive’ work.
 Despite becoming the first woman elected to the Prussian Academy, she was expelled in 1933 because of her art and her beliefs.
 And she was eventually forbidden to exhibit at all by the Nazis who classified her work as “degenerate”.
 She was even threatened at one point with imprisonment in a concentration camp, though the threats fortunately proved idle.

 So what made Kollwitz such a thorn in the side of her country’s leaders?
 This museum answers the question readily.
-Beginning with her early works like A Weavers Uprising (1893-97) and Peasants’ War (1902-08), which dramatised the oppression of the 1842 failed Silesian weavers revolt and the violent South German Reformation uprising respectively, it’s immediately clear that Kollwitz was all too keen to expose the deep flaws hidden within the fabric of German society.
+Beginning with early works such as A Weavers Uprising (1893-97) and Peasants’ War (1902-08), which dramatised the oppression of the 1842 failed Silesian weavers revolt and the violent South German Reformation uprising respectively, it’s immediately clear that Kollwitz was all too keen to expose the deep flaws hidden within the fabric of German society.

 The technical mastery of these early naturalistic etchings is impressive, especially in the case of the larger format Peasant series, and the themes adumbrate those that came to dominate the artist’s entire life and career.